Skill Demand Index

 Which roles need Project Management Tools most:

-Project Management positions drive 35% of demand.
-Marketing and Other also frequently list Project Management Tools as a requirement.
-Skills commonly paired with Project Management Tools include Project Management and Bachelor's Degree.
+Project Management positions drive 36% of demand.
+Other and Marketing also frequently list Project Management Tools as a requirement.
+Skills commonly paired with Project Management Tools include Bachelor's degree and Communication Skills.

 Depth Level Distribution